barrerajl/invaders-radar/README.md

 ## Development
+In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Put your Ruby code in the file `lib/invaders/radar`.
+To experiment with that code, run `bin/console` for an interactive prompt.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ### Runtime dependencies: